jupyter-book/mystmd/packages/myst-execute/README.md

 # MyST Execute

+Kernel execution of code and inline expressions using Jupyter.

-This library executes MyST content with Jupyter.
-It provides a transform that take a MyST tree and fills output nodes.
-It also provides caching for accessing code block outputs by ID.
+This package provides a transform that takes a MyST tree, computes the executable content, and stores the results in the AST.
+It provides basic support for caching of outputs to avoid needless computation.